Data-Driven Safety Certificates of Infinite Networks with Unknown Models and Interconnection Topologies: Introduction

-The only existing work that investigates the safety of infinite networks using data is by~\cite{aminzadeh2024compositional}.
+The only existing work that investigates the safety of infinite networks using data is the recent study by~\cite{aminzadeh2024compositional}.
 Our proposed approach differs from~\citep{aminzadeh2024compositional} in some key aspects.
-First, while~\cite{aminzadeh2024compositional} derives safety certificates using ISS properties of subsystems, we focus on establishing safety certificates for infinite networks through the use of \emph{dissipativity properties} of individual subsystems.
-This shift allows us to bypass the need for the lower bound of the radially unbounded condition on the ISS function (see~\citet[condition (5a)]{aminzadeh2024compositional}), leading to more relaxed results and fewer required assumptions.
-Furthermore, in our data-driven approach, we formulate a \emph{convex} optimization program, whereas the optimization in~\citep{aminzadeh2024compositional} involves bilinearity.
-Another significant difference is that unlike~\citep{aminzadeh2024compositional} which assumes the interconnection topology is known, we consider the more realistic scenario where the topology is entirely unknown.
+First, while~\cite{aminzadeh2024compositional} derive safety certificates using ISS properties of subsystems, we focus on establishing safety certificates for infinite networks through the use of dissipativity properties of individual subsystems.
+This shift allows us to bypass the need for the lower bound of the radially unbounded condition of the ISS property on the local BCs (see~\citet[condition (5a)]{aminzadeh2024compositional}), leading to more relaxed results and fewer required assumptions.
+Another significant difference is that unlike~\citep{aminzadeh2024compositional} which assumes the interconnection topology is known, we consider a more realistic scenario where the topology is entirely unknown.
 In such cases, the LMI condition required for model-based dissipativity theory (see~\citet[Chapter 2]{2016Murat}) cannot be directly verified.
-Instead, we propose a \emph{more relaxed} compositional condition that can be checked during the solution of our scenario optimization problem using available data.
+Instead, we propose a more relaxed compositional condition that can be checked via the solution of our scenario optimization problem using available data.